Skip to main content

 Required for SUM, MAX, COUNT_DISTINCT, and LATEST aggregation types, object

 Key-value pairs that specify event properties and corresponding usage amounts.
-The property key you use here (for example, gb for storage or minutes for compute time) must exactly match the aggregation_field value defined in your metric configuration.
+The property key you use here (for example, gb for storage or minutes for compute time) needs to exactly match the aggregation_field value defined in your metric configuration.
 This ensures PayPal knows which value to aggregate for billing calculations.

 After you record events and meter usage, PayPal converts this metered data into charges for your customers and bills them.
 See Understand billing.